 When will Keap be ready for SCA-compliant transactions?

 Keap can handle SCA-compliant transactions through 3D Secure 2 with Stripe as of December 17, 2020.
-We expect to also be SCA-ready through PayPal sometime in 2021.

 Customers that are affected by SCA compliance can continue using PayPal Smart Payment Buttons in both Keap and Infusionsoft, as payments made through these buttons will authenticate your client’s identity as needed through 3D Secure 2.
-PayPal Commerce is expected to be SCA-ready in Keap and Infusionsoft sometime in 2021.

 What if I’m not using Stripe?

 If you aren’t using Stripe and your business requires SCA compliance, we recommend migrating your payments to Stripe.
 Our Infusionsoft by Keap customers can take advantage of our payments migration tool which will migrate all payment plans, subscriptions, and order forms to Stripe.
 Reach out to our support team with any questions or assistance needed with migration.